-Assam SEBA HSLC 10th results 2018 today: How to check
+SEBA Assam HSLC 10th results 2018 declared: How to check

-Assam HSLC 10th results 2018: The Board of Secondary Education, Assam will announce the results of Class 10 or HSLC and Madrassa examinations today at around 9 am.
+Assam HSLC 10th results 2018: The Board of Secondary Education, Assam has announced the results of Class 10 or HSLC and Madrassa examinations today at 9 am.
 This year, around 3.53 lakh candidates had appeared for the examinations that were concluded on March 10 at different centres of the state.
 The candidates who had appeared for the examinations can check the results by visiting the official websites, sebaonline.org.
 The Assam Board has also introduced a mobile application to feature Seba results 2018, where students can receive their marks of HSLC and High Madrassa examination.
+Results were withheld for 6668 students, while 1,47,944 students have failed to clear the exams.
+Marksheets will now be availabe from 11 am onwards.
+The overall pass percentage this year stands at 56.04

-Apart from these, the Assam Board will declare the HSLC/ AHM results through the websites — results.sebaonline.org, resultsassam.nic.in, examresults.net, exametc.com, indiaresults.com, assamonline.in, results.siksha, knowyourresult.com and assamresult.in.
+Apart from these, the Assam Board has declared the HSLC/ AHM results through the websites — results.sebaonline.org, resultsassam.nic.in, examresults.net, exametc.com, indiaresults.com, assamonline.in, results.siksha, knowyourresult.com and assamresult.in.
 The matric and high madarsa results will also be available on 12 websites and through text message.

 Assam HSLC 10th results 2018: How to check